symfony/webpack-encore-bundle/README.md

     # if using Encore.enableIntegrityHashes() and need the crossorigin attribute (default: false, or use 'anonymous' or 'use-credentials')
     # crossorigin: 'anonymous'

+    # preload all rendered script and link tags automatically via the http2 Link header
+    # preload: true

+    # Throw an exception if the entrypoints.json file is missing or an entry is missing from the data
+    # strict_mode: false

     # if you have multiple builds:
     # builds: